Gistly

 Three forces are making call center QA a board-level priority.

 BPO clients increasingly demand evidence-based quality reporting.
+"We QA 3% of calls" doesn't satisfy a client whose brand reputation is on the line.
 Contracts now include quality KPIs tied to penalties and renewals, which means QA scores need to be statistically meaningful, not anecdotal.

 In India, the Digital Personal Data Protection (DPDP) Act creates specific obligations for organizations processing personal data through voice channels.
 Call centers handling financial services, healthcare, or collections calls face disclosure requirements on every interaction, not just the ones that happen to be reviewed.
 Globally, regulations like GDPR, TCPA, and PCI-DSS impose similar demands.